 Spain has not prioritized education funding in recent years, which has declined dramatically since 2008

 In spite of these funding decreases, education is one of seven priorities of Spain’s development policy, as outlined in Spain’s ‘Master Plan for Spanish Cooperation 2018-2021’ (Master Plan).
-Education ODA might increase again as Spanish ODA as a whole recovers (for more details, see question one: ‘How much ODA does Spain provide?’), but as of yet there have been no concrete measures to achieve this.
+Education ODA might increase again as Spanish ODA as a whole recovers (for more details, see question one: ‘How much ODA does Spain provide?’), but as of yet there have been no concrete measures undertaken to achieve this.

-Spain contributed US$102 million in 2016 in multilateral education ODA (or 67% of its overall education ODA), with the largest share going to EU institutions (US$64 million).
+Spain contributed US$105 million in 2016 in multilateral education ODA (or 67% of its overall education ODA), with the largest share of this contribution going to EU institutions (US$66 million).
 This was well above the DAC average of 30% of education funding going to multilaterals.
-Spain is a strong supporter of the Global Partnership for Education (GPE), having contributed US$353 million since its founding in 2002.
-Despite a seven-year gap in contributions to the GPE since 2011, Spain it is still the sixth-largest donor.
-In February 2018, it pledged US$2 million to the GPE during its 2018-2020 replenishment conference in Dakar, Senegal.
+Spain has been a strong supporter of the Global Partnership for Education (GPE) in the past, having contributed US$353 million since its founding in 2002.
+Despite a five-year gap in contributions to the GPE, it still remains the eighth-largest donor.
+In February 2018, it pledged €1.5 million (US$2 million according to GPE’s conversion rate) to the GPE during its 2018-2020 replenishment conference in Dakar, Senegal.
 AECID declared in a 2016 document of recommendations for the education sector that GPE is one of the preferred instruments for the sector.

-MAEC defines strategic orientations; AECID implements policy
+MAEUEC defines strategic orientations; AECID implements policy

-Within the Ministry of Foreign Affairs and Cooperation (MAEC), the most relevant departments covering education issues are the General Directorate for Sustainable Development Policies (DGPDS) and its education division.
+Within the Ministry of Foreign Affairs and Cooperation (MAEUEC), the most relevant departments covering education issues are the General Directorate for Sustainable Development Policies (DGPDS) and its education division.
 The DGPDS takes the leading role in policy formulation, planning, and evaluation.
 With regard to implementation, AECID covers education-related programs through its Directorate for Multilateral and Sectoral Cooperation and its regional departments (i.e., the Directorates for Africa and for Latin America), which manage bilateral programs on the ground.
 Other relevant stakeholders include universities and some development NGOs in the education sector, including Entreculturas, Fundación Carolina, and UNICEF Spain.
 DGPDS, AECID, and NGOs together aim to coordinate support for education programs in the Spanish Cooperation Sectorial Board on Education (Mesa Sectorial de Cooperación en Educación).